PrimaveraDeveloper/lithium/README.md

 - [**dir**](./dir/README.md) - a directory of all the microservices currently available.
 - [**ref**](./ref/README.md) - reference documentation for all the framework components, including the SDK, Hydrogen, and other packages.

+## Jump Start

+If you wish to start developing a microservice while going through the documentation, start with the [howto](./howto/README.md) and [samples](./samples/README.md) sections.
+You will need to [setup your machine](./howto-setup-devopment-environment.md) before using the Lithium SDK.

 ## Major Releases

-The current version of the Lithium Framework is version 2.0.
+The current version of the Lithium Framework is **version 2.0**.

-The major releases were the following.

 ### Lithium 2.0